-A group of researchers at Colorado State University have genetically altered an oncolytic virus to greatly enhance its ability to kill cancer cells.
-Using this modified virus, this group has shown improved lysis of different types of cancerous cells from different mammalian cell lines.
-Their findings build the groundwork to apply this treatment in a veterinary setting with the potential to move into human applications.
+Researchers at Colorado State University have genetically altered an oncolytic virus to greatly enhance its ability to target cancer cells and induce apoptosis.
+Using this modified virus, this group has shown improved lysis of different types of cancerous cells from various mammalian cell lines and animal models.

-- Genetic modification has shown improved lysis of cancerous cells
+- Genetic modification to the virus has shown improved lysis of cancerous cells

 - Efficacy has been shown in animal models